Jump to section:

 Is it preferred that I audition with accompaniment / rhythm section backing?

 No. As noted in the audition requirements, you are welcome to perform unaccompanied; the audition panel is interested in your own playing and musicianship.
 Where applicable, you are welcome to play with prerecorded rhythm tracks or with live accompaniment, but neither is expected.
 For applicable audition requirements, you are also welcome to submit a live performance that clearly demonstrates your abilities.

 What type of editing of my audition is permitted?

-For each tune/example required for your instrument, your video must be a complete unedited take without any cuts, splices, pitch correction, audio enhancement, or other alternation of the performance.
+For each tune or example required for your instrument, your video must be a complete unedited take without any cuts, splices, pitch correction, audio enhancement, or other alteration of the performance.
 You are welcome to choose the best take from among several that you record.
 If preferred, audio and video may be recorded to separate devices and synced, but they must be from the same take.

 You also may submit an appropriate excerpt from a live performance, but each excerpt should be unedited and one continuous performance segment.